 Papiro & Mint is back with the last installment of the article A Decade in Film: 10 Years 100 Movies.
 Since 2019 marks the last year of the 2010 decade, I’ve decided to gather the 100 most important and influential movies of the last ten years.
-Divided in four parts, the movies were organized by release date and have been posted each week until now, covering its significance with a personal intake from each title.
+Divided into four parts, the movies were organized by release date and have been posted each week until now, covering their significance with a personal intake from each title.
 You can check the first part here, the second part here and the third part here.

 As the movies of the last three years are still very fresh, it’s a little hard to tell how we’ll see their importance and significance in the years to come, making the last part of this article extremely difficult.
 Still, some of the titles mentioned here are already considered of great importance in the 21st Century cinema history.
 With that, I give you the last 34 most important and influential movies of the decade:

 Considered by Papiro & Mint the best movie of 2016, The Student is a hidden pearl from Russia that talks about a young boy that becomes a feverish catholic and starts imposing his beliefs through the school that he goes to, shaking the educational system around him.
 More than that, The Student is a beautifully constructed film about fanaticism that tackles delicate subjects as religious ignorance, the responsibility of schools towards acceptance and homosexuality and free speech in Russia.
 Definitely not very known, but a very important movie from 2016.